Carrying Fire and Water

 Both punchy and delicate, Shanahan’s stunningly intricate writing pulls us fast and deep into stories driven by the powerful undertow of human longing.Ruby Cowling, author of This Paradise

 A beautiful début.
 Timeless, vivid, and sensory, these stories make us feel like we’re actually there.
-Shanahan has a gift for detail that make her characters breathe.Angela Readman, author of Something Like Breathing
+Shanahan has a gift for detail that makes her characters breathe.Angela Readman, author of Something Like Breathing

 Elemental, achingly honest, and delicately rendered: Carrying Fire and Water is a collection of beautifully observed moments, connections and possibilities that bring into sharp relief things we’ve had and lost, things we think we have, things we will never have, things we give up, and — most importantly of all — things that may just have it within them to help us renew, to replenish ourselves.
 It is wonderful.Alan McMonagle, author of Ithaca